Nico Gorzel

-Nico Gorzel (born 29 July 1998) is a German professional footballer who plays as a defensive midfielder for 2.
-Liga club Austria Lustenau.
+Nico Gorzel (born 29 July 1998) is a German professional footballer who plays as a defensive midfielder.

 Career

 On 17 September 2019, Gorzel joined Austrian Bundesliga club SKN St. Pölten on a free transfer, signing a contract until the summer 2021.

 Gorzel joined 3.
 Liga club Erzgebirge Aue on 19 June 2022, after his former club Türkgücü München had been relegated after filing for insolvency.

 On 24 January 2024, Gorzel signed a 1.5-year contract with Austria Lustenau.